segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 Collections are the groupings of resources we pull from your source.
 In your warehouse, each collection gets its own table.

 **Object** collections are updated with each sync.
-These are pulled via our sync component.
+These are pulled using our sync component.

 **Event** collections are append only, represent a user action or activity, and may be likened to fact tables in a traditional data warehouse.